christinto/meanAPI-Udemy/README.md

-# meanAPI-Udemy
+# meanAPI-Udemy Node course 1.. end vids of that
-Udemy full working MEAN Example
+Udemy full working API MEAN stack Example!
+The example for all examples ;D

+Will need:
+mlab to run mongo
+postman to test writing your objects to the mongoDB express, install mongo, json parser,

 Mongo Express Angular Node ;)..
 Found my stack :)
 Great mongoose example as well..